univention/ox-connector/docs/ox-connector-app/limitations.rst

 .. index::
    single: provisioning; faulty item

-When the :program:`OX Connector` encounters a faulty queue item that it can't process, it stops the provisioning at the item and the problematic task in the :term:`Listener Converter` log file, see :ref:`log-files`.
+When the :program:`OX Connector` encounters a faulty queue item that it can't process, it stops provisioning at that item and logs the problematic task in the :term:`Provisioning Consumer` log output.
+For more information,
+see :ref:`log-files`.

+Despite the stop,
-Despite the stop, the :term:`Listener` continues to add items to the queue.
+the :term:`Provisioning Service` keeps delivering changes and the :term:`Provisioning Consumer` keeps adding items to the queue.
-After the administrator removed the faulty queue item, the Listener Converter continues to process the queue and also takes care of the added items.
+After the administrator removes the faulty queue item, the :term:`Provisioning Consumer` continues to process the queue and the added items.

 As administrator, you need to resolve that conflict manually when it happens, see :ref:`provision-stopped`.
 After the conflict resolution, the connector